What is a Cervix? Do men have one?

 THE CERVIX is a part of the body that not everybody has.

-This article will answer your burning questions about what the cervix is, how it works, and who has it.
+We answer all your questions about the cervix, its function, and who it belongs to.

 What is the cervix?